Jun 17, 2020, 11:16:18 AM CDT Jul 5, 2022, 9:46:53 AM CDT

 Over the summer, without classmates or schoolwork, many children find themselves a little bored.

-"Planning is key to enjoy valuable time together," says Cecilia Mendiola, Senior Child Life Specialist at Children's Health℠.
-"Activities such as drawing, painting and journaling are some of the ways that children can express their feelings and help promote positive coping during the summer."
+"Planning is key to enjoying valuable time together," says Cecilia Mendiola, Senior Child Life Specialist at Children's Health℠.
+"Activities such as drawing, painting and journaling are a few ways children can express their feelings and help develop positive coping skills during the summer."
+Mendiola suggests ways to help your child have a fun and fulfilling summer.

 Summer boredom busters